-Bundling your car and motorcycle policies could save you up to 25% while conveniently keeping your insurance needs all in one place.
-This works best for discount-seekers who need standard coverage on both vehicles.
+Bundling car and motorcycle insurance could save you hundreds of dollars per year while keeping your insurance needs in a convenient location.
+But this option works best for discount-seekers who only need standard coverage on both vehicles.

 How much can I save by bundling car and motorcycle insurance?

-Bundling vehicle policies, in general, could save you up to 25% on your annual premium.
+Bundling vehicle policies could save you up to 30% off your annual premium.
 Savings will vary by company, so compare providers to find the best deal on both vehicles.

-Since the average car insurance premium is $1,440, that savings comes out to over $200 per year.
-Average motorcycle insurance rates are around $200-$800, so you could save another $80 on motorcycle coverage.
+Since the average car insurance premium is $1,300, that savings comes out to almost $400 per year.
+Average motorcycle insurance rates are around $700 per year, so you could save another $200 on motorcycle coverage.

 Case study: Adding a new bike to a car insurance policy